 4. Let go of perfect and just do it.

 In some cases—like mine—you might need to work with a professional to overcome your impostor.
-A coach or therapist can help you work with your impostor and focus on where you #shine.
+A coach or therapist can help you work with your impostor and focus on where you shine.

 Although impostor syndrome can be debilitating, you can overcome it.
-By learning to let go of perfection, internalizing accomplishments and taking a “just do it” attitude, you will cultivate more useful patterns of thinking and put that impostor in its place.
+By learning to let go of perfection, internalizing accomplishments and adopting a “just do it” attitude, you will cultivate more useful patterns of thinking and put that impostor in its place.